 Lateral soft tissue films of the neck are normal in most cases.
 However, such films can be useful if the diagnosis is unclear, especially if conditions such as foreign body aspiration, retropharyngeal abscess, or epiglottitis are in the differential diagnosis.
 In patients with epiglottitis, lateral views may demonstrate enlargement of the epiglottis and ballooning of the hypopharynx.

-Antiviral agents are of uncertain benefit; anecdotal reports of possible benefit have been published, but controlled studies are lacking.
 Because it is often difficult to distinguish pneumonia caused by HPIV from pneumonia caused by bacteria, patients with viral pneumonia are sometimes inappropriately treated with antibacterial antibiotics.
 In the setting of HPIV infection, antibiotics are used only if bacterial complications (eg, otitis and sinusitis) develop.
+Antiviral agents are of uncertain benefit for treatment of HPIV infection.

 It is important to document an examination at time of discharge—for example, “Patient is breathing comfortably and is alert and consolable, without tachypnea, stridor, or retractions.”
 A pulse oximetry reading can also be included if available.
 If there are any concerns about the patient’s stability for discharge, always err on the side of admission.